ci010/electron-vue-next/docs/index.md

 #### Native Dependencies

 If you want to use the native dependencies, which need to compile when install.
-Usually, you need [node-gyp](https://github.com/nodejs/node-gyp) to build, the electron will rebuild it upon your electron for you.
+Usually, you need [node-gyp](https://github.com/nodejs/node-gyp) to build, the `electron-builder` will rebuild it upon your electron for you.
 Normally you don't need to worry much.
 Notice that if you are in Windows, you might want to install [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools) to install the compile toolchain.

 #### Dependencies Contains Compiled Binary

 If you want to use the dependencies containing the compiled binary, not only you should adding it to vite `exclude`, you should also take care about the electron-builder config.
-See the [Build Configuration](#build-configuration) section for detail.
+See the [Build](#build-exclude-files) section for detail.

 ## Debugging